EarthScope/slarchive/doc/slarchive.md

 <b>-CHAN </b><u>dir</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED data records) received will be saved into channel files in the specified directory.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED data records) received will be saved into channel files in the specified directory.
 This directory will be created if necessary.
 This option is a preset version of the '-A' option.
 The CHAN dir/file structure is:</p>
 <pre style="padding-left: 30px;">
 <dir>/NET.STA.LOC.CHAN
 </pre>

 <b>-QCHAN </b><u>dir</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED data records) received will be saved into channel files including the data quality identifier in the specified directory.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED data records) received will be saved into channel files including the data quality identifier in the specified directory.
 This directory will be created if necessary.
 This option is a preset version of the '-A' option.
 The QCHAN dir/file structure is:</p>
 <pre style="padding-left: 30px;">
 <dir>/NET.STA.LOC.CHAN.QUALITY
 </pre>

 <b>-CDAY </b><u>dir</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED data records) received will be saved into channel-day files in the specified directory.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED data records) received will be saved into channel-day files in the specified directory.
 This directory will be created if necessary.
 This option is a preset version of the '-A' option.
 The CDAY dir/file structure is:</p>
 <pre style="padding-left: 30px;">
 <dir>/NET.STA.LOC.CHAN.YEAR.DAY:HOUR:MIN:SEC
 </pre>